top of page

 • FDV / TVL

-If the multiples are far above competitors, the risk of a correction increases.
+If multiples are far above competitors, downside risk increases.

 Review:

-• Holder concentration — are whales accumulating or distributing?
+• Holder concentration (are whales accumulating or exiting?)

-Strong liquidity reduces slippage and protects you during market volatility.
+Strong liquidity reduces slippage and protects you during volatility.

 • Does it interact with restricted or sanctioned addresses?